Apostata/unity-2d-course/physics.md

 - **Bounciness:** The amount of bounciness applied to the collider or Rigidbody.
 Bounciness can be used to control how bouncy an object is.

 ![Physics Material Properties](./assets/physics_material_properties.png)

+## Some physics issues

+### Player is sticking to the wall

+If the player is sticking to the wall, you can add a physics material to the player's collider and set the friction to 0.
+This will make the player slide off the wall instead of sticking to it.

+### Player is able to jump in the wall

+To prevent this issue, add a second collider to the player, make sure that this collider is smaller than the player's body collider.
+When the player collides with the wall, the body collider will detect the collision with the body, preventing the second collider from colliding with the wall.

+using this method can cause another issue with the players movement, and sometimes the player can get stuck wile moving.
+This can occur when the second collider is and verticed collider.

+there 2 ways to fix this issue:
+1. add a circular or capsule collider to the player's feet (second collider). or
+2. set the second collider to be a trigger collider. setting the property `isTrigger` to true.

  &larr; [Back to Begin](./readme.md)\
  &larr; [Back to Codding](./Coding_unity.md)